-- Ads must be age-gated, only targeting members 21 years old and older in the US and 18 years old in the UK and NL
+- Ads must be targeted to members 21 years or older in the US and 18 years or older in the UK and Netherlands

 - Images may not show people consuming alcoholic beverages

-- Images may not show people under the influence of alcohol while participating in risky or illegal behavior (e.g., operating machinery, driving)
+- Images may not show people under the influence of alcohol while participating in risky, antisocial, or illegal behavior (e.g., operating machinery, driving)

 - Copy & images may not insinuate that drinking is beneficial or can enhance any aspect of social life (e.g., physical performance, social standing, dating success)

-- Copy & images may not highlight ABV as a positive quality
+- Copy & images may not highlight alcohol by volume % (ABV) as a positive quality

 - Co-branded content within ads is defined as a creator or publisher's content that features or is influenced by a business partner for an exchange of value.
 When promoting branded content integrations, advertisers must acquire written permission from partner brands.